-If the thought of getting a shot brings about fears, tears and sleepless nights for your child, you’re not alone.
-Many children fear getting shots, but protecting your child from dangerous diseases is worth the challenge.
+If the thought of getting a shot brings about fears, tears and sleepless nights for your child, you're not alone.
+Many children fear getting shots, but protecting them from dangerous diseases through vaccination is worth the challenge.
 The good news is that there are things you can do to help your child cope.

 Tips to help your child who's scared of needles